mikehoffms/edgevr/_posts/2022-02-16-Introducing-Enhanced-Security-for-Microsoft-Edge.md

 code generation in the renderer processes and implement a separate shadow stack to protect return addresses.
 Moreover, we are quite excited that Microsoft Edge now supports both forwards and backwards control-flow protection.
-By applying these protections, we can provide defense in depth that spans beyond JIT attacks
+By applying these protections, we can provide defense in depth that spans beyond JIT attacks.

 [cig]: https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/exploit-protection-reference?view=o365-worldwide#code-integrity-guard
 [cfg]: https://docs.microsoft.com/en-us/windows/win32/secbp/control-flow-guard